-Nancy Waring, professor and director of Lesley’s Mindfulness Studies graduate programs, explains how this 2600-year-old practice can help toward the creation of greater harmony.
+Nancy Waring, professor and founding director of Lesley’s Mindfulness Studies graduate programs, explains how this 2600-year-old practice can help toward the creation of greater harmony.

 “Mindfulness is a form of intelligence that promotes well-being.
 It’s a way of being that can optimize happiness and reduce suffering in our lives.
 It is basically a prescription that was set forth by Siddhartha Gautama, now known as Buddha.
 The Buddha is often referred to as a physician, and his teachings are often referred to as medicine,” she explains.